octoguide/bot/README.md

 OctoGuide checks that contributor activity on your GitHub repository aligns with common expectations of smoothly-running projects.
 It will automatically post friendly comments when contributors take actions you don't want them to.

+![Screenshot of a github-actions bot comment: see docs/screenshot-text.txt for text](docs/screenshot.webp)

 Rules are provided for common issues with comments, issues, and pull requests.

-![Screenshot of a github-actions bot comment: see docs/screenshot-text.txt for text](docs/screenshot.webp)

-You can think of OctoGuide as a very friendly linter, but for online GitHub activity rather than source code.
+You can think of OctoGuide as a very friendly linter, but for online GitHub activity rather than code.

 ## Usage